joanpc/GroundServices/README.markdown

 ## Weight & Fuel: Profiles and Set by numbers

-Allows storing the current Weight and Fuel in profiles and provides a alternative dialog for setting W&F by numbers (without sliders)
+Allows storing the current Weight and Fuel in profiles and provides an alternative dialog for setting W&F by numbers (without sliders)

 ### Features: